 .
 Internet Explorer 10 includes accessibility settings to help all users, including those with disabilities, move around the Internet easier, see webpages more clearly, and access information quicker.

 .
 Office 365 lets you access email, calendars, and contacts across PCs, the Web, and mobile phones.
-Office Web Apps include features that make the software accessible to users who have limited dexterity, low vision, and other impairments.
+Office Online includes features that make the software accessible to users who have limited dexterity, low vision, and other impairments.

 Kinect for Xbox 360